Logs¶

 The information contained in these messages are:

-: Name of the table (corresponds to AmiCenterObjects in the log viewer)count
+type: The name of the table (corresponds to AmiCenterObjects in the log viewer).count: The number of rows.

 AmiCenterTriggers¶